We may earn money or products from the companies mentioned in this post.

 The Dan River actually played a part in the American War of Independence.
 This fact is not well known and did not win the war for the Americans, but it did have an effect on the Battle Of Guilford Courthouse.

 It seems that Cornwallis chased Green and the Americans from Charlotte to Greensboro, across the State of North Carolina from border to border.
+The American mountain men had kicked ass at Kings Mountain and Cow Pens.
+Cornwallis was pissed.
 Both armies were tired about this time.
 General Green marched past Guilford Courthouse, which is the present day city of Greensboro and to the Dan River along the North Carolina and Virginia border.

 Green had some how managed to get enough boats to ferry his army across the Dan River.
 Cornwallis was stopped by the river, because he did not have any boats.
 His army could have forded the river.
 Cornwallis knew that Green’s sharp shooters would have a field day with his men wading across the Dan River.
 Since they were tired and hungry, Cornwallis decided to back track to Guilford Courthouse and give his men an opportunity to rest.